Royal Northern Agricultural Society

 Thank you to our judge Graeme Christie of event sponsors Murray Duguid Seed Merchants.

-With a score of 51 points & a yield of 182.24 tonnes per hectare, Lomond variety
+With a yield of 205.57 tonnes per hectare, Lomond variety

 Pictured: Stewart Davidson